rivue/Gamified-Study-Tool/README.md

         - see purple text in tablet (continue w/ gemini flash stuff)
             1) give whole textbook to gpt to "split up" ✅
-            2) store embeddings in pinecone (every paragraph) ✅
+            2) store embeddings in pinecone (every paragraph) ✅ 2.5) build a small ai rag chatbot to test out that everything I did so far works (it does) ✅
             3) generate questions per every subchapter / lecture given syllabus (stored in database) (currently working on 🏗️)

             4) user can re-generate questions easily and for cheap (cheap for me at least cost for user tbd) bc embeddings are precomputed
             5) user should delete things hopefully
         - other idea: instead of giving whole textbook to gemini to figure out ideas, just have the user input a syllabus / toc of